 Authentication Mechanism Strength Password Crypto Officers, Operators, and Upgraders accessing the module CLI, via the Local Console, must authenticate using a password that is at least 8 characters and at most 16 characters in length.
 The characters used in the password must be from the ASCII character set of alphanumeric and special (shift-number) characters.
-This yields a minimum of $62^8$ (over 14.5 million) possible combinations.
+This yields a minimum of 628 (over 14.5 million) possible combinations.
 The possibility of correctly guessing a password is less than 1 in 1,000,000.
 After three failed authentication attempts via the CLI, the Local Console port access is locked for 3 minutes.
 With the 3 minute lockout, the possibility of randomly guessing a password in 60 seconds is less than 1 in 100,000.
 Note: The module also suppresses feedback of authentication data, being entered into the Local Console, by returning blank characters.
-Upgrade PIN Modules with Keypad and LCD functionality allow the module upgrade process to be initiated by selection of the upgrade image and correct entry of a 10-digit authentication PIN.
-Based on the keypad entry method, the possibility of randomly guessing and entering the correct PIN in 60 seconds is less than 1 in 100,000.
-User Certificates Far end modules (Users) authenticate using an RSA authentication certificate based on a 1024 or 2048 bit keys.
+Network User Certificates Far end modules (Network Users) authenticate using an RSA authentication certificate based on 2048 bit keys providing 112 bit key size equivalence.
 The possibility of deriving a private RSA key is less than 1 in 1,000,000.
-Based on the multi-step handshaking process between modules, the possibility of randomly guessing the passphrase in 60 seconds is less than 1 in 100,000.
+Alternatively far end modules authenticate using an ECDSA authentication certificate using NIST P-256, P-384 or P-521 curves which provide 128, 192 and 256 bit key size equivalence respectively.
+The worst case probability of deriving an ECDSA private key is less than 1 in 1,000,000.
+Based on the multi-step handshaking process between modules, the possibility of randomly guessing the authentication data in 60 seconds is less than 1 in 100,000.